A New Multi Stage Ultra Marathon Race

 Reach New Highs And New Lows

 The 2019 Legendary Race Series inaugural season features a look back at the American West.
-Set in the heart of the Rocky Mountains surrounding the historic Victorian-era silver and gold mining town of Leadville, CO, Cloud City Multi-Stage is an extreme running multi stage ultra marathon race.
+Based in the heart of the Rocky Mountains surrounding the historic Victorian-era silver and gold mining town of Leadville, CO, Cloud City Multi-Stage is an extreme running multi stage ultra marathon race.
 Competitors will traverse 173 miles/278 kilometers in 7 days, starting at an elevation of approximately 10,000 feet/3,048 meters and rising up (and down and up and down and up again) to almost 14,000 feet/4,268 meters to some of the highest elevation in the United States.
-With the peak of Mount Elbert, highest point in the Rocky Mountains, at one point only a few hundred feet above you, your perseverance and mettle will be put to the test!

 FIRST PLACE OR DRAGGING ASS, EVERYONE earns the Buckle